The school program at Pathways Academy is based on these values:

 - Curriculum Fit

-Teachers assist parents in selecting the resources and curriculum that support the goals and values of the family and match the learning style of the student and the family, while meeting the required learning outcomes.
+Our teachers assist parents in selecting the resources and curriculum that support the goals and values of the family and match the learning style of the student and the family, while meeting the required learning outcomes.
 Selection is not made on the basis of which curriculum will be easiest for the teacher to supervise.

 - Teacher Fit

-Both families and teachers come in a wide variety of styles.
+We understand that both families and teachers come in a wide variety of styles.
 Incoming families complete an education profile and consult with a coordinator to help them choose a teacher that fits their style.
 If a family finds their learning style is not a fit with their teacher’s style, families can switch to a different teacher when one is available.